 Once you have approved the final draft of your certificate you should email us and we will call you to arrange payment.

 When we have received your payment you can either collect the certificate from our offices at Wandsworth Town Hall, High Street Wandsworth or receive a copy in the post.

-For same day turn around expedited health certificate for exported food, the cost is £181 for the first hour, with subsequent hours charged at £110 per hour.
+For same day turn around for an expedited health certificate for exported food, the cost is £181 for the first hour, with subsequent hours charged at £110 per hour.